Azure/azure-quickstart-templates/201-front-door-standard-premium-app-service-public/README.md

 This sample deploys:

-- An App Service plan and application without private endpoints enabled.
+- An App Service plan and application.
+This sample uses the public endpoint for the App Service application and does not use a private endpoint.
-- A Front Door profile, endpoint, origin group, and origin to direct traffic to the App Service application.
+- A Front Door profile, endpoint, origin group, origin, and route to direct traffic to the App Service application.
 You can use either the standard or premium Front Door SKU for this sample.
 - [App Service access restrictions](https://docs.microsoft.com/azure/app-service/app-service-ip-restrictions) to block access to the application unless they have come through Front Door.
 The traffic is checked to ensure it has come from the `AzureFrontDoor.Backend` service tag, and also that the `X-Azure-FDID` header is configured with your specific Front Door instance's ID.

 The following diagram illustrates the components of this sample.

 ![Architecture diagram showing traffic inspected by App Service access restrictions.](images/diagram.png)

-## Important note
+## Important notes

-Front Door Standard/Premium is in preview, so it is not recommended for production use.
+- Front Door Standard/Premium is in preview.
+- App Service access restrictions rules for service tags and headers are currently in preview.